Mary Douglas: Biography

 In the early 1950s, she completed her doctorate and married James Douglas.
 Like her, he was a Catholic and had been born into a colonial family (in Simla, while his father served in the Indian army).
 They had three children.
 She taught at University College London, where she remained for around 25 years, becoming Professor of Social Anthropology.

 Her reputation was established by her most celebrated book, Purity and Danger (1966).

 She wrote The World of Goods (1978) with an econometrist, Baron Isherwood, which was considered a pioneering work on economic anthropology.
 She co-authored with Aaron Wildavsky a book on risk and danger.
 They used the cultural theory of risk to explore how and why social groups disregard some dangers but identify others as risks that require mitigating action.

 She taught and wrote in the United States for 11 years.
 She published on such subjects as risk analysis and the environment, consumption and welfare economics, and food and ritual, all increasingly cited outside anthropology circles.
 After four years (1977–81) as Foundation Research Professor of Cultural Studies at the Russell Sage Foundation in New York, she moved to Northwestern University as Avalon Professor of the Humanities with a remit to link the studies of theology and anthropology, and spent three years at Princeton University.
 She received an honorary doctorate from the Faculty of Humanities at Uppsala University, Sweden in 1986.
+In the Fall of 1987, she was a Fellow at the Swedish Collegium for Advanced Study in Uppsala.
 In 1988 she returned to Britain, where she gave the Gifford Lectures in 1989.